 This hunting compound bow is a dream for most archery enthusiasts to shoot because of the reduced friction on the draw, the balanced weight distribution across the shot, the crazy fast fire rate, and low vibration on the release.

 The bow has a unique shoot-through riser that sets the arrow to smack dab in the center of the bow.
 This type of design reduces cam lean and cable torque and enhances accuracy by smoothing out typical shooting inconsistencies.
+Which makes this the best compound bow for hunting in the market.

 Unfortunately, the back wall of the bow is a little spongy, which might prove challenging to handle for beginners.
 I suggest you practice holding a full draw to get used to the bow and also build both muscle memory and strength.